Ara225/console-print-statement-linter/README.md

 This is a bit overkill but it prevents VSCode from locking up when you open very large files.

 The regex used to match the console statements to flag them is configurable, so you could adopt it to only match some.
 However, the regex for the commands isn't.
-Has full tests as well which might be interesting to some
+Additionally, you can the configure what error level the messages it throws are at.

 ## Commands